 So after restraining the Fornoon guards.
 Steve, Bengo and Anne then stepped through the back room door into the secure area.
 Here Anne grabbed a set of Dreadnought equipment and dressed in them, equipping herself with the largest sleep gun she could find, 'Now let’s see who pushes whom, they have our action team locked up out back with a dozen guards.
 Their leaders are having a grand old time living it up at the pub.'

-'First, the team set free while their guards have a rest.
-We then evict some unwanted guests; before I do that, I will deliver Bengo back to his shuttle so that he can bring in the fleet to deal with the threat in space.'
+'First, the team is set free while their guards have a rest.
+We then evict the unwanted guests; before I do that, I will deliver Bengo back to his shuttle so that he can bring in the fleet to deal with the threat in space.'
 Steve said.

 The first task was taking Bengo back to the shuttle.
-He contacted the fleet and ordered them to strike with maximum awe and send the blockading fleet packing.
+Once there, he contacted the fleet and ordered them to strike with maximum awe and send the blockading fleet packing.